-As Bring Collective works as a succinct statement to include the rhetoric of building community in, through, besides and with art production, signaling a spirit of (not yet fully cruel) optimism, which takes shape in the form of a group exhibition.
+As Bring Collective works as a succinct statement to include the rhetoric of building on and with the commons in, through, besides and with a making of art, signaling a spirit of (not yet fully cruel) optimism, which takes shape in the form of a group exhibition.
 A process is kicked off that subjects the format of exhibition to a revision in that each form is welcome, yet “integrally integrated” into one.
 Whether as a specific collection of creative passions or as a project produced for the specific site of the Passagengalerie, engulfing the room with encyclopedic presumptions.
-The reproduction of ourselves mimics the celebration of the artistic spring awakening.
+The reproduction of ourselves mimics the celebration of the artistic awakening of spring.
 In As Bring Collective, an exhibition installation consists of a revitalization and maintenance of so called contacts, a network: everyone is invited to contribute as much as…necessary.
-A project that sees itself as an attitude of getting involved in a supposed public, and anticipates an imaginary morphology in the case of a communal uprising.
-So somehow the exhibition becomes an event, the installation remains performative.
+A project that sees itself as an attitude of getting involved with a supposed public, and anticipates an imaginary morphology in the case of a communal uprising.
+Somehow the exhibition celebrates itself as an event, the installation remains performative.

 Objects, pictures, sketches, texts, plans and songs became part of an installation, possibly utopian suggestions were implemented in the best possible way and thus the question of their exhibition value was…not posed.
 Orders and demands were accepted and executed by the initiator of As Bring Collective.
 A gesture of generosity that knows no lack of space, and forces of resuscitation, recreation of art follows.
 After a moment of great expansion, the experiment quickly shrank back into an assemblage of dismembered memories, to the spirit of exhibitions.